Skip to main content

 View the detailed consumption trends at country level (graphs, tables, analysis) in the South Korea energy report

-KEA supports and promotes renewable energies.
+KEA, Korea Energy Agency, supports and promotes new and renewable energies.

-In early 2023, MOTIE unveiled the 10th Basic Plan for Long-Term Electricity Demand and Supply 2023-2036, in which it revised downwards its renewables target to 22% and 31% of the power mix in 2030 and 2036, respectively (against 40% in 2034 in the previous Basic Plan).
-MOTIE plans to add 40 GW of renewables by 2030, generating 134 TWh in 2030 (204 TWh in 2036).
+The 11th Basic Plan for Long-Term Electricity Demand and Supply (BPLE, February 2025) set a renewables target of 22% of the power mix in 2030 and 33% in 2038, up from 9% in 2024.
+MCEE plans to add 40 GW of renewables by 2030, generating 134 TWh in 2030 (232 TWh in 2038).

 Interactive Chart South Korea Share of Renewables in Electricity Production (incl hydro)